zd87pl/wpengine-mcp-server/README.md

    npm run build
    ```

-4. **Get your WP Engine API token**:
+4. **Get your WP Engine API credentials**:
    - Log into your WP Engine account
-   - Navigate to the API section in your dashboard
+   - Navigate to the API Access section in your dashboard
-   - Generate a new API token
+   - Generate a new API token ID and password
-   - Copy the token for configuration
+   - Copy the auth token ID and password for configuration

 ## Configuration